 Every year, the American Camp Association Camp Crisis Hotline receives calls from camps that have questions about bed bugs.
 Either they have detected signs of bed bugs or they are preparing for an infestation — should it occur — and want some advice.
 Camps are looking for resources, guidelines, and products to help them.
 ACA shares our lessons learned from years of helping camps:

-Top Four Tips for Camps
+Top Five Tips for Camps

-- If you suspect that someone in your camp has been bitten by bed bugs, thoroughly examine crevices in walls, mattresses, and furniture.
+- INSPECT: If you suspect that someone in your camp has been bitten by bed bugs, thoroughly examine crevices in walls, mattresses, and furniture.
 You will need to perform your inspection at night when bed bugs are active.
 Examining during the day most likely will not be useful.
 Tips on how to identify bed bug infestations are provided below.

-- If your camp is infested with bed bugs, understand that eliminating them can be a very difficult process because bed bugs hide so well and can live for months without eating.
+- ABATE: If your camp is infested with bed bugs, understand that eliminating them can be a very difficult process because bed bugs hide so well and can live for months without eating.
 Consider all the options (quickly) before deciding on your plan of action.
 Recommendations are listed below and range from those you can do yourself to those that must be completed by a licensed professional.

-- Understand that bed bugs, while gross and irritating, according to the Centers for Disease Control and Prevention, they do not transmit disease.
+- TREAT: Understand that bed bugs, while gross and irritating, according to the Centers for Disease Control and Prevention, they do not transmit disease.
 Treatment of those who have been bitten can usually be handled by your on-site health care staff.
 However, there are situations where those afflicted should see a doctor.
 See below for more information.

-- Be very wary of accepting second-hand items such as mattresses and upholstered furniture.
+- PREVENT: Be very wary of accepting second-hand items such as mattresses and upholstered furniture.
 Examine any second-hand item extremely carefully and don't use if not in exceptional condition.

 Overview of Bed Bugs